wmartinmimi/wmartinmimi/README.md

 - Enjoy developing for old Android phones
 - Prefer hot chocolate, not coffee
 - Use mainly java
+- Currently preparing for the big exam, sadly (sorry if I can't code as much!)

 ## Stats (why not)